qawolf/qawolf/docs/docs/use_a_test_attribute.md

 title: 🔍 Use a Test Attribute
 ---

-When you [creata a test](create_a_test), by default QA Wolf captures all attributes of the elements you interact with.
-These attributes are used together to create a ["smart" element selector](review_test_code#how-the-generated-selector-works).
-The default selector logic helps make your tests robust to dynamic attributes like CSS classes and changes in your application.

-A best practice in testing is to use test [attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes) like `data-qa` or `data-test` to target elements.
-By having target selectors that are only used for testing, your tests will be even more robust to changes in your front end code.
+A best practice in testing is to use test [attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes) like `data-qa` or `data-test` to target elements to make your tests robust to changes in your front end code.

-In this tutorial, we'll learn how to create and update tests to use a test attribute of your choice.
+In this tutorial, we'll learn how to use a test attribute for the selector.
 We assume you understand the basics of [creating a test](create_a_test).

 ## Add test attributes to your application